Adjunctive GNX Treatment Compared With Placebo in Children and Adults With TSC-related Epilepsy

 - The battery is expected to last for the duration of the study.

-- Parent/caregiver or the participant, as appropriate, is able and willing to maintain an accurate and complete daily seizure eDiary for the duration of the study.
+- Parent(s)/caregiver(s)/LAR(s) or the participant, as appropriate, is (are) willing and able to maintain an accurate and complete daily seizure eDiary for the duration of the study.

-- Able and willing to take IP (suspension) as directed with food TID.
+- Willing and able to take IP (suspension) as directed with food (TID).

-- Male participants must agree to take all necessary measures to avoid causing pregnancy in their sexual partners during the study and for 30 days after the last dose of IP.
-Medically acceptable contraceptives include surgical sterilization (such as a vasectomy) and a condom used with a spermicidal gel or foam.
+- Male participants must agree to use highly effective contraceptive methods during the study and for 30 days after the last dose of IP.
+Highly effective methods of contraception include surgical sterilization (such as a vasectomy) and adequate "double-barrier" methods.

 - Previous exposure to GNX.